lessthan3/asset-wrap/README.md

 Asset-Wrap is a simple asset manager for node.

 ## Goals
-1. build at anytime (server start or on any callback)
+1. build at anytime (server start or on any route)
-2. support stylus, less, and sass to build your css
+2. support stylus, less, and sass
-3. support snockets to build your javascript
+3. support snockets for coffee-script/coffeecup
 4. use async whenever possible
 5. support cluster
+6. easily extendible (just add another module)
-6. TODO: watch for file changes
+7. TODO: watch for file changes

 ## Install
 ```